estebanmunchjones2019/plugin-based-architecture-article/Readme.md

   styleUrls: ['./hero-plugin-host.component.css']
 })
 export class HeroPluginHostComponent implements OnChanges {
-  //accepts an input "hero" variable
+  //accept an input "hero" variable
    @Input() hero: Hero;

   constructor(
-    //injects the elRef object to interact with the template private elRef: ElementRef<HTMLElement>
+    //inject the elRef object to interact with the template private elRef: ElementRef<HTMLElement>
   ) { }

   public ngOnChanges(_changes: SimpleChanges): void {
-    //removes and adds pluggins every time any data-bound property of a directive changes this.removePlugins();
+    //remove and add pluggins every time any data-bound property of a directive changes this.removePlugins();
     this.addPlugins();
   }